University of the Arts Helsinki

 Teachers

-The teachers of the programme are established researchers, curators, writers and artists actively working in the field of contemporary art.
-Visiting teachers also provide teaching in the programme, and act as supervisors and examiners of students’ thesis projects.
+The academic staff of the programme are established researchers, curators, writers and artists actively working in the field of contemporary art.
+Visiting lecturers also provide teaching in the programme, and act as supervisors and examiners of students’ thesis projects.

 The Praxis studies offer both the basics of theory and philosophy of art and the practices of public exhibition of art.
 During the Praxis studies, students get the chance to work with artists in different kinds of spaces where art is exhibited, such as exhibition spaces, public spaces, catalogs, and digital environments.